BlanchetteLab/RefHiC/README.md

 Install RefHiC:
 <pre>pip install --editable .</pre>
 If fail, please try `python setup build` and `python setup install` first.

+The installation requires network access to download libraries.
+Usually, the installation will finish within 5 minutes.
+The installation time is longer if network access is slow and/or unstable.

 ### Known compatibility issues
 In RefHiC, we used LARS (torchlars) for contrastive pretraining.
 However, we find torchlars often introduces many compatibility issues.
 Thus, we removed LARS from RefHiC.